-To collect data on how plants, including many endangered species, are changing over time, TERN conducts ecosystem monitoring at over 600 sites dotted nation-wide.
+To collect data on how plants, including many endangered species, are changing over time, TERN conducts landscape observation at over 600 sites dotted nation-wide.
 Now that TERN provides open-access to environmental data and samples from 85% of Australia’s major terrestrial vegetation groups and over 50% of the nation’s bioregions, our field team is turning its attention to revisiting sites to add temporal depth to the data.

 In September 2018, the TERN Ecosystem Surveillance team finished resampling sites along TERN’s continental-scale monitoring transect in South Australia (TREND), bringing the tally of revisited sites to over 100.